carvel-dev/carvel/site/content/blog/incorporating-external-resources-in-kapp.md

 tags: ['Praveen', 'kapp', 'exists']
 ---

 kapp CLI encourages Kubernetes users to manage resources in bulk by working with "Kubernetes applications" (sets of resources with the same label).
-But their are often times when we want to incorporate resources that are not actually part of the same application (created by external agents).
+But there are often times when we want to incorporate resources that are not actually part of the same application (created by external agents).

-In this blog, we are going to learn how to use the `kapp.k14s.io/exists` annotation to wait for resources that are not owned by kapp and are not labeled.
+In this blog, we are going to learn how to use the `kapp.k14s.io/exists` annotation to wait for resources that are not owned by kapp.

 ## Problem Statement
 Let's take a look at an example application which consists of a _configmap_ and a _secret_ both of which needs to be created in a namespace which is not part of the application and it will be created by an external agency (such as a controller).